linux-cultist/venv-selector.nvim/README.md

 		"<leader>vs", "<cmd>:VenvSelect<cr>"
 	}},
 	opts = {
+		-- auto_refresh (default: false).
+Will automatically start a new search every time VenvSelect is opened.
+		-- When its set to false, you can refresh the search manually by pressing ctrl-r.
+For most users this -- is probably the best default setting since it takes time to search and you usually work within the same -- directory structure all the time.
+		auto_refresh = false,

 		-- search_venv_managers (default: true).
 Will search for Poetry and Pipenv virtual environments in their -- default location.
 If you dont use the default location, you can search_venv_managers = true,